riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-staticdh.md

    Cascade Lake microarchitecture), after many years of incremental improvements.

-These assumptions imply a lower bound of 100 nanoseconds per query, even if the adversary is colocated on the same CPU core as the legitimate party and avoids any architectural overhead from communication, context-switching, etc.
+These assumptions imply a lower bound of 100 nanoseconds per query.
-Realistically, there is likely to be a much larger penalty for communication latency and/or context-switching if there is any kind of privilege boundary between the two that would prevent direct exfiltration or Spectre-class side channels.

 At 100 nanoseconds per query, the following table shows the minimum real time to achieve a prescribed number of sequential queries: